 Quake City is an exhibit which includes some of the objects that have defined the Canterbury earthquakes including the spire from Christchurch Cathedral and the clocks from the railway station which is now demolished.

 As it was our first official night of our New Zealand South Island itinerary we chose a campsite near Christchurch until we felt more confident to venture further afield.
-South Brighton Holiday Park had great laundry and kitchen facilities.
+South Brighton Holiday Park had great laundry and kitchen facilities and was a short walk to the beach.
 The cost was NZ$36.00 and you received 1GB of free Wi-Fi.

 DAY 3: CHRISTCHURCH - AKAROA - TIMARU